Spain is usually best known for its red wines over its whites, but you can find a few very good white wines that come

-The main grape used for a Rueda is the Verdejo.
-It is often blended with sauvignon blanc grapes.
+The main grape used for a Rueda is the verdejo grape, which is often blended with sauvignon blanc grapes.
 The wines have enjoyed great commercial success in part due to the clarification process that uses local clay.

 The first documented evidence of wine production in this area dates from the 11th century when King Alfonso VI offered land titles to settlers in the recently reconquered area.
 Many individuals and monastic orders accepted the offer and founded monasteries with their own vineyards.

 The Other Rioja: White Rioja

 Spain's most famous wine region, La Rioja, is best known for its production of red wines, but it also makes some good white wine.

 White Rioja, also called Rioja Blanco, is made from Viura grapes (also known as Macabeo).
 It is normally blended with some malvasía and garnacha blanca.
 In the white wines, the Viura contributes mild fruitiness, acidity, and some aroma to the blend with garnacha blanca adding body and malvasía adding aroma.

 You can sample white Rioja where vineyards actually make it and take a Rioja wine tour.

 Other Popular White Wines

 Though you didn't know Spain made good white wine, chances are you have already had some and you may even have some at home already, because sherry and cava are from Spain.

 Sherry is a fortified wine made in the city of Jerez in Andalusia.